Osheah/boston-house-prices/README.md

 * License - GNU GENERAL PUBLIC LICENSE Version 3
 * README.md - this readme
 * project.pdf - a pdf of the assignment
-* research - a folder containing pdf's
-* img - images as I cant get firefox to link to external images
-* data - the dataset
-* **boston-house-prices.ipynb** - The main body of the assignment
+* **main** - The main body of the assignment.
+This is a jupyter notebook document which can be downloaded via github by cloning the repo or by saving the raw file as a ipynb file.

 ## Jupyter